Part I: Building a Homesite

 I needed a temporary cache where I could put my stuff up out of reach of animals right away.
 I designed one that was supported by a single tree.
 I wanted something I could build on the ground, push into position, and then fasten to the tree.

-I filled in the frame by nailing smaller 2 inch poles back and forth across that frame, spaced about 6 to 8 inches apart.
+I filled in the platform frame by nailing smaller 2 inch poles back and forth across that frame, spaced about 6 to 8 inches apart.
 I was short of nails, so I didn’t fasten both ends of every pole in place.

 I kept the apparatus lightweight, because by that time in my life, my back gave me trouble.
 I needed to be able to get it into position on my own.

 When the platform was ready, I propped it up 4 feet off the ground.
 It was like a table, with the supporting tree going through its center square-shaped hole.
 Since the supporting tree trunk was narrower in diameter at 4 feet up than on the ground, there was plenty of room to nail four more small poles, running vertically up the tree trunk, to the inside of the platform’s square opening to add some stability.
+The drawing below does not show these verticals.

 Then I nailed braces at a 45-degree angle from the bottom ends of those verticals to the bottoms of the original four platform poles, about two-thirds or three quarters of the way out.
 This made the platform more like a hollow tube, rather than a big, wobbly washer sitting around the tree trunk.